sinshu/managed-doom/README.md

 ![Managed Doom](screenshots/window.png)

-The goal of this project is to make a fully functional Doom source port written in C# with no unsafe code.
+The goal of this project is to make a fully functional Doom source port written in C# without unsafe code.

 The rendering engine is almost complete and capable of showing 3D view like the screenshots below at practical speed.